 “You used to walk into rooms, turn on the light and stand there for two minutes without doing anything and then walk back out of the room,” my stepmother is fond of reminding me.

 “When you were 14 you developed an oral fetish and would put things like erasers and paperclips in your mouth and just plop them down whenever you were done,” is another favorite that’s brought up from time to time.

 Rumor has it that I once put a frozen burrito in a microwave for three hundred minutes.
 I don’t remember the event which isn’t to say that it didn’t happen.
 In all likelihood it probably did.
-The fact that no one else noticed that a burrito was turning into charcoal briquette and setting off smoke alarms three blocks away leads me to believe that I was not the only person in the house with an attention deficit disorder.
+The fact however that no one else in the house noticed that a burrito was turning into charcoal briquette and setting off smoke alarms three blocks away leads me to believe that I was not the only person in the home with an attention deficit disorder.

-Now that I’m a father my old man’s propensity for yelling and those mumbled curses under his breath make a lot more sense.
-He wasn’t hard of hearing or harboring some early form of dementia.
+Now that I’m a father my old man’s propensity for yelling make a lot more sense.
+It turns out that he wasn’t hard of hearing or harboring some early form of dementia.
 He was just a dad.

 I like to think that I yell less than my father who, if truth be told, rarely yelled and simply raised his voice.
 One would imagine that having raised six children he would have raised his voice quite often and he did just not as much as one might think.
 Then again this was back in the 1980s and pretty much everyone yelled all the time, it was the default form of communication, so it’s hard to tell just how much the old man raised his voice.

 I could be better.
 I’ve heard that there are tools or games one can utilize to entice a child into a pair of socks or to brush a set of teeth and I’m sure they work just fine.
 Unfortunately these tools are predicated on two assumptions.
 The first is that I have the forethought to think of them five minutes before I’m trying to get Darcy to perform a given task.
 The second assumption is that I have the forethought to even research what these techniques might be.